 Potential profits through the sale of a defective or dangerous product should never be put before the health and safety of the general public in Arkansas or anywhere in the nation and world.
-When we purchase a product over the internet, from a retail store, or through a catalog we expect the product to be safe for its intended uses and those other uses which are foreseeable.
-Unfortunately, in 2012 the Consumer Product Safety Commission completed 439 voluntary recalls.
-However this is not the full extent of product recalls in the United States.
-The CPSC also identified imported products that were defective from reasons ranging from lead in a children’s product to exceeding the phthalate permanent ban limit.
+When we purchase a product over the internet, from a retail store, or through a catalog, we expect the product to be safe for its intended uses and those other uses which are foreseeable.
+Unfortunately, as of July 2021, the Consumer Product Safety Commission has recalled approximately 120 dangerous and defective products.
+However, this is not the full extent of product recalls in the United States.
+The CPSC also identified imported products that were defective for reasons ranging from lead in a children’s product to exceeding the phthalate permanent ban limit.

 - Contaminated cosmetics — Foreign substances like lead in lipsticks, toothpaste, hair gel and other personal products can result in exposure to hazardous chemicals or carcinogens.

 As the preceding list makes clear, no product type is exempt from defects that can make the product unreasonably dangerous.

 Sometimes a product liability case will arise out of another type of personal injury claim.
 A common example of this is a car accident claim.
 In some situations, another driver was clearly at fault, making them and their insurance company liable for any damages or injuries.
 However, it is possible that your injuries were aggravated because of a failure of a safety feature in your vehicle.
 If your airbag did not deploy at the time of impact, you could have an additional claim against the vehicle manufacturer.
 It is crucial to determine if a defective product contributed to your injuries.

 Three Types of Product Liability Claims in Rogers, Arkansas